m1073496/who-would-win/README.md

 ## Project Overview

 This is a Mod 3 final, solo project called `Niche Audience` that is designed to demonstrate understanding of React.js, React Router, End-to-End tesing with Cypress, and the use of User Personas to guide the app design.
-I chose Shounen anime fans as my niche audience, specifically fans of the shows `Dragon Ball`, `Yu Yu Hakusho`, and `Hanuter X Hunter`, and built an app that sets up hypothetical matches between characters of these universes.
+I chose Shounen anime fans as my niche audience, specifically fans of the shows `Dragon Ball`, `Yu Yu Hakusho`, and `Hunter X Hunter`, and built an app that sets up hypothetical matches between characters of these universes.

 ## App Overview